 13.2 Grounds for Final Review

-1. If a student is dissatisfied with a formal outcome of any of the Procedures listed above, s/he can request a Final Review, to be investigated by a Pro Vice-Chancellor, on the following grounds:
+1. If a student is dissatisfied with a formal outcome of any of the Procedures listed above, they can request a Final Review, to be investigated by a Pro Vice-Chancellor (or nominee), on the following grounds:

 (i) Defects or irregularities in the Procedure followed when reaching the original outcome, which are of such a nature as to cause reasonable doubt as to whether the same decision would have been reached had they not occurred.
 Evidence of procedural irregularity must be submitted with the request for review;